Please fill out the following questionnaire, so we may better serve you. You may click the

 7. All licensed providers must have been screened against any prior or current convictions of child abuse or neglect.

-9. Licensed homes are inspected annually to ensure licensing standards are being maintained.
+9. Licensed homes are inspected routinely to ensure licensing standards are being maintained.

 10. Licensed Child Care Providers have a low child/caregiver RATIO>